Nonperfect Carrollian Fluids Through Holography: Gravitational Radiation with Negative Cosmological Constant and Boundary Hydrodynamics

 In contrast to the Ricci-flat case, the presence of radiation forces the conformal boundary of AlAdS spacetimes to be nonconformally flat.
 For asymptotically flat geometries, the asymptotic symmetry group is enlarged to the infinite-dimensional BMS group, which includes supertranslations.
 These relate the gravitational vacua before and after the passage of a wave, as the radiation shifts the asymptotic shear by an amount proportional to the gravitational memory (see \cite{Strominger:2017zoo} for a review and references therein).

-In what follows, we will use the framework developed in \cite{Ciambelli:2017wou, Ciambelli:2018wre, Ciambelli:2019lap,Campoleoni:2023fug} to take the flat limit of the fluid/gravity correspondence \cite{Hubeny:2011hd} and extract information of the putative sourced Carrollian holographic field theories living in the null boundary of Ricci-flat spacetimes from the flat limit of the hydrodynamic regime of the AdS/CFT correspondence.
+In what follows, we will use the framework developed in \cite{Ciambelli:2017wou, Ciambelli:2018wre, Ciambelli:2019lap,Campoleoni:2023fug} to take the flat limit of the fluid/gravity correspondence \cite{Hubeny:2011hd} and extract information about the putative sourced Carrollian holographic field theories living on the null boundary of Ricci-flat spacetimes from the flat limit of the hydrodynamic regime of the AdS/CFT correspondence.